 - Future investments in telecommunications infrastructure will be curtailed, thereby impacting user experience.

-- Applications which use the voice over internet protocol (VoIP), have led to the reduction in voice-based traffic.
+- Applications that use the voice over internet protocol (VoIP), have led to a reduction in voice-based traffic.

 - It will impact the government’s Digital India initiative.

 - It is ethically questionable because operators have to invest in maintaining and expanding the Internet’s infrastructure to support new services while most benefits are reaped by Internet content companies like Google, Facebook, etc.

 - The Internet has survived because of little or no regulation, hence creativity and future development should not be crippled.

 The TRAI had ruled for Net Neutrality thus banning Facebook’s Free Basics and Airtel Zero in India.

 - It excludes specialized services and content delivery networks (CDNs).